 If you are involved in the manufacturing industry or dabble in some DIY, you’ve probably heard of CNC machining.
 CNC cutting services have become a staple of metal and timber manufacturing being more precise and efficient than manual cutting methods.
-A CNC punching service is typically also used to create precise holes or indentations in the surface and are primarily used for sheet metal.
+A CNC punching service is typically also used to create precise holes or indentations in the surface and is primarily used for sheet metal.
 CNC manufacturing processes are used heavily in the industry, one such application is for constructing industrial shelving units.

 CNC stands for computer numerical control, so it makes sense that these manufacturing machines are operated solely by computer control.
 The first step in most CNC cutting services is to produce a digital model of the desired part; this is usually done in a CAD program.
 The model is then translated to the CNC machine which will use this data to control the cutting element, usually a friction-based cutting tool.
 This basic process is the same for simple structures such as the frame of industrial shelving units or intricately carved designs.